Limits on the AP Calculus AB exam punish notation slips and wrong hypotheses more than raw algebra speed.

 1. One-sided limits you “merged” by habit

 If a piecewise graph or formula changes behaviour at a point, compute left and right limits separately.
-If they disagree, the two-sided limit does not exist — do not average them.
+If they disagree, the two-sided limit does not exist.
+Do not average them.

 2. Continuity requires three checks